vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

   of them have multiple stops.
 Even if done when sunny, they still fit within the limits.

-## Optional cognitive stimulation
+## Passive optional cognitive stimulation (POCS)

+Passive optional cognitive stimulation (POCS) refers to cognitive stimulation that is both passive (I am watching a video or listening to an audio) and optional (I don't need to do this for any near-term deadline or goal), while also stimulating me cognitively because the material is challenging or semi-challenging.
+A lot of videos I watch around health and medicine have this characteristic.
+On the other hand, entertainment content doesn't count here, because the amount of material I'm trying to retain from it is low.

-* At most 45 minutes per day of audio on speaker, not including meetings (where I am listening to it while washing dishes).
+* At most 45 minutes per day of POCS on speaker (where I am listening to it while away from computer).
 This is because listening to audio this way can be a bit strenuous and also cuts into my unwinding / processing / sorting time.
 In practice, doing this at the end of one meal, or during some meal prep or cleaning activity, should be good enough.

-* At most 2 hours per day of cognitively challenging or semi-challenging audio/video for optional learning, except in cases where I have a specific goal to learn something specific by a deadline.
+* At most 2 hours per day of POCS.

+* No POCS at these times:

+  * Until after I finish my morning exercise

+  * Starting 1 hour prior to my 1-hour-notice-to-sleep time

+* No multiplexing of POCS with any required cognitive stimulation unless the latter is low risk, low or medium in open-endedness, and low in peak cognitive strength (see next section for more on the terminology).
+If I do need additional bits of stimulation when doing such work, use music or lighter videos/audios that are not cognitively challenging and where I am not trying to retain any of the information.

+## Required cognitive stimulation

+Roughly speaking, required cognitive stimulation covers cognitive stimulation for day job, personal projects, personal finances, personal chores stuff (like writing this document), the occasional cognitive exercise using something like Human Benchmark, and meetings of various sorts.
+In some cases, listening to challenging audio or video falls under required cognitive stimulation if I am on a relatively tight deadline to acquire the information in question.

+### Axes of classification for required cognitive stimulation

+* Degree of risk:

+  * Low: Even if I mess something up, it won't matter (for instance, writing text/notes for myself, working with code or data that has a lot of checks and balances and feedback mechanisms that prevent errors).

+  * Medium: If I mess something up, I may need to take corrective action but it should generally be quickly caught and quickly fixed (think 1 to 10 minutes).

+  * High: Any mistakes here can have meaningful consequences; I either don't know how to address mistakes or the process I do know can take a long time or be otherwise unpleasant and uncertain.

+* Degree of cognitive open-endedness:

+  * Low: Mechanical work that basically involves following a template

+  * Medium: Work that largel involves following a process but has some small open-ended puzzles

+  * High: Work where there isn't a clear-cut process to follow

+* Peak cognitive strength / focus needed:

+  * Low: This includes relatively mechanical work but can also include flow-state ideation work that might be very open-ended.

+  * Medium: I feel some need to "focus" and double-check things.
+Often, moderately complex code changes or restructuring of code or documents fits here.

+  * High: I'm stretching the limits of one or more cognitive skills.
+For instance, Human Benchmark tends to need peak cognitive strength in at least one dimension as I get close to failure.
+Note that Human Benchmark is an example with low open-endedness but high peak cognitive strength.

+### How I should think of timing required cognitive tasks based on the axes of classification

+Risk is the most important dimension for timing cognitive tasks.
+Essentially, I want to stick to low-risk tasks toward the end of the day, starting 1 hour prior to my 1-hour-notice-to-sleep time.
+Separately, I should ake sure to stay at low risk when timelines are tight, so that I don't end up stressed about fixing a mistake.

+Regarding cognitive open-endedness and peak cognitive strength, it's generally a bad idea to pick tasks that are simultaneously high in both in the 1 hour prior to my 1-hour-notice-to-sleep time.
+However, this is more of a judgment call thing.
+There are two related risks:

+* The open-endedness increases the risk of being hooked / not achieving closure by the time I go to sleep, or delaying my sleep to achieve closure.

+* The peak cognitive strength can raise the extent of overdrive I go into, which gets in the way of getting into a calm state by the time of going to sleep.

+Generally, things that are open-ended, but where the peak cognitive strength is low (e.g., flow-state ideation) *and* I feel comfortable wrapping up in the middle to continue the next day, are fine to do in the hour prior to my 1-hour-notice-to-sleep time.
+Also, things with high peak cognitive strength, but that are very well-contained, such as Human Benchmark tests, are also fine to do.

+### Implication for execution of night checklist

+It may be a good idea to do one pass of execution of my night checklist an hour before my 1-hour-notice-to-sleep time, and then another right before my 1-hour-notice-to-sleep time.
+The advantage of the first execution is that it helps me clear out any tricky items that need further investigation early on (if they are low or medium in risk and have a reasonable profile of open-endedness and peak cognitive strength) or set up plans to defer investigation to tomorrow (if not).
+The final pass of checking at the 1-hour-notice-to-sleep time is unlikely to surface much new stuff, so the risk of delaying my sleep time is reduced.

 ## Audio stimulation